Laboratory Training 3

 The loop with the postcondition is built according to the scheme:

 The statement is executed, and then condition is evaluated.
-If condition is true
+If condition is true, the loop

 its condition is tested and ensures that the body always executes at least one time.
 A disadvantage of a postconditional